heloineto/nextjs-13-pocketbase-auth-example/README.md

 POCKETBASE_URL=http://127.0.0.1:8090
 ```

 Notice that we don't have to prefix the environment variable with `NEXT_PUBLIC_`.
-This is because we do everything in the server and never expose the PocketBase URL to the client.
+This is because we do everything in the server and we never expose the PocketBase URL to the client.
 Feels good.

 ## Login flow